About the program

 To be considered for the VLP, applicants must meet the following criteria:

-- Be available to participate in a program that commences early evening on Friday and concludes mid-afternoon on Sunday.
+- Be available to participate in a program that commences late afternoon on Friday and concludes mid-afternoon on Sunday

 - Answer all questions on the application form, demonstrating a vision for emergency management in Australia

-- Submit application by the closing date (typically 30 days prior to the commencement of each course - e.g. a course on 30 November, will close on 30 October).
+- Submit application before the closing date (typically six weeks prior to the commencement of each course e.g. a course on 17 November, will close on 6 October)

 Successful applications will be advised of their place as soon as possible and at least two weeks prior to each course.

 AIDR will select participants for each program based on the criteria outline above.
-In the event that the event is over-subscribed, AIDR will seek to offer eligible applications a place at future programs or place them on a wait list for a place at short notice.
+If a VLP is over-subscribed, AIDR will seek to offer eligible applications a place at future programs or place them on a wait list for a place at short notice.

 What is provided?